Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Facets.md

 #Medium

+> [!todo] Rather just mention under UI Annotations?
+> Facets as one of the @UI annotations seems to get too much attention compared to the others by making it a separate article.
+Perhaps just mention under 'UI Annotations'

 Facets are building blocks on the object page of a RAP UI.
 They can appear in the header or in the body section.
 They can be field groups, lists of entries (line items), charts, or collections that group other facets.
 ```
 @UI.facet: [ {